cfe-lab/MiCall/docs/hcv_rules.md

     Canada.
 * If the score is 0 with the "Effect unknown" name, then it reports "Mutations Detected; Effect Unknown".
-* If there is insufficient there are gaps in coverage due to poor amplification, sequencing, or mapping, then it reports "Sequence does not meet quality-control standards".
+* If there is insufficient coverage due to poor amplification, sequencing, or mapping, then it reports "Sequence does not meet quality-control standards".
 * Otherwise, it reports "Likely Susceptible".

 Here are the rules used for each of the drugs.
 Below that is a description of